ghc-proposals/ghc-proposals/proposals/0000-new-visible-forall.rst

   --                     mix context with arg type ---↖-------------------------↗

+Since the ``RequiredTypeArguments`` extension is an Experimental extension and the syntax is not widespread yet, it is not too late to make some changes to the syntax.
-And it is better to change the syntax as soon as possible, before the old syntax becomes widespread.
+It is better to make this syntax more optimal **as soon as possible**, before it gets "locked in" and gives backwards-maintainability headaches.

 This Proposal suggests adding a new syntax for visible type variables and deprecating the use of the old one.
 ::